-Many people with Alzheimer’s still enjoy visitors
+People with Alzheimer’s can still enjoy having visitors

 Plan visits strategically

 - Limit visitors to 1 or 2 people at a time.
 Too many people can be overwhelming.

 - Schedule visits for the time of day when your older adult is usually at their best.

 - Minimize distractions by keeping the environment calm and quiet.
 Turn off the TV or loud music and ask any non-visitors to go to another room.

 - Send this list to your visitors ahead of time so they’ll have time to absorb the information.